jamiesmith/astrosaloon/_drafts/the-telescope-takahashi-fsq-edxv4.md

 The next step in choosing the pieces of the imaging rig was the telescope itself.

-Trying to follow the advice of the masses, my requirements for the 'scope were:
+Trying to follow the advice of the masses, my requirements for the telescope were:

 > Small(ish) refractor, preferably apochromatic, either with a flat field, or a flattener available.
 Bonus points if the system allows threaded (vs compression) connections in the imaging train.